mroavi/JunctionTrees.jl/docs/src/file_formats/uai.md

   2. A list of belief approximations for all n cliques.
-Each marginal approximation is specified by a list, starting with the number of entries of the factor, followed by the approximation Pr(x|e) for each value of x (where is a vector of the clique variables).
+Each marginal approximation is specified by a list, starting with the number of entries of the factor, followed by the approximation ``Pr(x|e)`` for each value of ``x`` (where is a vector of the clique variables).

-  For example, if an input model has 2 cliques the first with 2 binary variable and the second with 3.The solution line may look like:
+  For example, if an input model has 2 cliques the first with 2 binary variable and the second with 3.
+The solution line may look like:

       2 4 0.25 0.25 0.4 0.1 8 0.1 0.05 0.05 0.2 0.1 0.01 0.04 0.45

   The order of the entries is as in the model description.

-Here is a complete example for a solution for the MPE task.
+Here is a complete example for a solution for the `MPE` task.
 The evidence file contains one evidence samples.

     MPE